rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution_part_2.md

 	<img src="page_images/BR_1916.summer_time.jpg" style="width:400px">
 </a>

-It's a bit surprising that it takes a decade for the Daily Rainfall form to try to address this.
+It's a bit surprising that the Daily Rainfall form only reacts to this a decade later.

 ### Example Millimetre-based double-sided form